LoganLagrange/employee-tracker/README.md

 ## Installation

 Clone the repo as normal and run the command npm -i to install the required npm packages.
 Then run mysql on your local CLI interface, run the source db/schema.sql command, exit mysql.
+Finally enter the .envEXAMPLE file and enter your mysql user and password, then change the file name to .env.
 The program should now be ready to run.

 ## Usage